rikimaru0345/Ceras/README.md

 2) You plan to use this on a platform that does not support code generation.
 Serializers for custom types obviously have to be created at runtime through code-generation, so Ceras won't be able to generate arbitrary object-formatters on platforms that do not support this (for example iOS).
 Built-in types will still work though.
 Maybe I'll fix this in the future (no concrete plans there yet though!)

-3) Ceras was made without "version tolerance" in mind, but there are some easy work arounds.
-If however you need "version tolerant" binaryata **and** you cannot afford a so called "data upgrade" for some reason, then Ceras is not for you.

-For the majority of use-cases this should not be an issue since you can just performa a so called "data-upgrade".
-For more details about this see the data-upgrade guide where this potential issue is also explained in more detail.

-Ceras does not have any functionality to deal with "missing" fields or data.
-For example if you use Ceras to serialize application settings and some day you decide to remove or add a field, then binaries saved (serialized) using the old classes can't be desrialized anymore; To deal with this you can simply do a "data-upgrade" (converting the old data to the new format so it can be loaded again).
-For an example of this see the [data-upgrade guide (TODO)]().

-There are plans to address this in an automatic way in the future.

-4) Ceras does not serialize Properties yet.
-Support for that is already planned though.

 ## Planned features

-- serialization of properties
+- Support for version tolerance is planned for one of the next versions and pretty high up on the priority list.
+For now, Ceras is made without versioning support, but there are some easy work arounds.
+For more details about this see the data-upgrade guide where this is explained in more detail.

+- Ceras does not serialize Properties yet.
+Support for that is coming soon!

+- Support for more built-in types, including common Unity3D types.

-- serializing readonly collections
+- Support for readonly collections